markfinger/django-node/README.md

 # Call `npm install` within a particular directory
 stderr, stdout = npm.install('/path/to/some/directory')

-# Add a service to a Node server controlled by your python process
+# Add a persistent service to a Node server controlled by your python process
-service = server.add_service('/some-endpoint', '/path/to/your/file.js')
+service = server.add_service('/some-endpoint', '/path/to/some/file.js')

 # Pass data to your service and output the result
 print(service(some_param=10, another_param='foo').text)